CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU websocket.md

 ---

 The LCU websocket uses the WAMP 1.0 protocol on this websocket.
-An example implementation in JavaScript can be found [over here](https://gist.github.com/Pupix/eb662b1b784bb704a1390643738a8c15).
+An example implementation written by Pupix can be found [over here](https://gist.github.com/Pupix/eb662b1b784bb704a1390643738a8c15).

 ## Connecting to the socket